DarthVA28/VMC-Machine/README.md

 ## **Design and Implementation Decisions**
 ### **Type Checking**
-Type checking, which was excluded in the implementation for Assignment 3, has been implemented for both expressions and identifiers.
+Type checking has been implemented for both expressions and identifiers.
 The implementation uses the inbuilt structure "HashTable" from SMJ/NJ.
 An expression/identifier having incorrect type raises an error ```TypeMismatchException```.

 Further, we also check for declaration before use using the same symbol table - if any identifier has not been declared in the header of the program, we raise an error-
 > "ERROR: Identifier not declared before use."